SPC-Some-Polish-Coders/PopHead/docs/loggingTutorial.md

         if (tilesetNodes.size() == 0)
             PH_LOG_WARNING("Map doesn't have any tilesets");
         return tilesetNodes;
-        // this is fine, the signature of function indicates that there SHOULD be some tileset nodes, but that's not a problem, if there aren't any
+        // this is fine, the signature of function indicates that there
+        // SHOULD be some tileset nodes, but that's not a problem, if there aren't any
-        // NOTE: a caller of this function can still treat that (missing tilesets) as serious problem, and use Error, or even Critical, but in this exact context it would be too much of assumption
+        // NOTE: a caller of this function can still treat that (missing tilesets)
+        // as a serious problem, and use Error, or even Critical, but in this exact context
+        //  it would be too much of assumption
     }
     ```